-He’s the Bad Boy of Chess.
-But Did He Cheat?
+He’s the bad boy of chess.
+But did he cheat?

 “We had to defend ourselves,” Allebest wrote in an email, “and we wanted to do it in as thorough a way as possible.”

 Finegold is one of the few notables in the game willing to publicly chastise Chess.com.
 The company’s owners are friendly and forthcoming, authentic fans of the game who have won the admiration of many players.
 They are also feared, at least by some.
 One grandmaster said he worried about getting bounced from the site if he criticized it in print, which could cost him dearly because it’s where his fee-paying students play and learn.

 Maybe this grandmaster’s concerns are irrational.
 But Finegold says that after he lambasted Chess.com’s handling of the Niemann affair on his Twitch stream, Danny Rensch sent an email that sounded like a not very subtle threat.

 “He suggested to me that maybe because of all the negative things I’d said about them, that maybe I didn’t want to be on Chess.com any more,” Finegold said.
 “They would deny ever doing anything retaliatory, but I don’t believe that.”